mvelarde238/mv23theme/readme.txt

 CHANGELOG
 **************************************************************************************************

+1.5.54 25-02-10
+- Fix 2 in listing -default- argument name affected by internazionalization

 1.5.53 25-02-03
 - Fix autoloader to work in childtheme
 - Button Comp: add class from attributes settings in link